alexsalo/nosql-locally-weighted-regression/sparksql/README.md

 copy paste problems with hive and why sparksql then

+Suppose we receive daily data from our business client in json format, which sounds very reasonable

 ### Querying Hive from Spark
 Also possible to query Hive directly after building Spark with related flags (Hive support leads to increase in the number of external dependencies).
 Let us, however, test another feature of Spark SQL: inferring JSON format by reflection and automatic conversion of JSON to an SQL-like table.
 Then we can query that table and calculate LWR.